lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Max-Age, Uri-Host and Uri-Port fields

-These fields are unidirectional and MUST NOT be set to bidirectional in a Rule DI entry. see section 7.1 of {{rfc8724}}.
+These fields are unidirectional and MUST NOT be set to bidirectional in a Rule DI entry, see section 7.1 of {{rfc8724}}.
 They are used only by the server to inform of the caching duration and is never found in client requests.